Answers-AI/answers-ai/apps/web/README.md

 The following are the available Inngest functions that can be triggered in response to specific events:

 processSyncSlack: Process the SYNC_SLACK event
-processJiraUpdated: Process the SYNC_JIRA event
+processJiraUpdated: Process the SYNCED_JIRA event
 procesProjectUpdated: Process the PROJECT_UPDATED event
-processUpsertedIssues: Process the ISSUES_UPSERTED event
+processUpsertedIssues: Process the UPSERTED_ISSUES event

 ### Running the dev Inngest server

+# The dev server is ran automatically when using turbo

+# To run it manually, follow these steps:

 1- Run the following command to start the dev server: